unexpectedjs/unexpected/documentation/api/addAssertion.md

 `expect.addAssertion` takes two arguments:

 1. a string pattern (or an array of patterns) that describes the assertion.
-2. a handler function that is called when when the assertion is invoked.
+2. a handler function that is called when the assertion is invoked.

 For example: